Trusted sources for registration and status card applications

 Designated trusted source organizations

-Our partners in First Nation offices, known as Indian Registration Administrators, can help you apply for registration and a status card.
+Our partners in First Nations offices, known as Indian Registration Administrators, can help you apply for registration and a status card.

 These organizations can help you apply for a secure status card: